 Based on the project requirements, engineering controls will limit both existing and future instability and require minimal maintenance or mine observation.
-Reinforcement of the mine space, using rock bolts and pillar improvements, would require semi-annual to bi-annual inspections to verify the continued performance of engineering controls and to identify areas that require improvement.
-We recommend (1) backfilling of the mine area beneath the subject development to limit the need for regular observation and (2) that access to the mine is maintained in the event of future need for observation.
+Reinforcement of the mine space, using rock bolts and pillar improvements, would require semi-annual to bi-annual inspection to verify the continued performance of engineering controls and to identify areas which require improvement.
+In addition, continued inspection could require dewatering of the mine.
+We recommend (1) backfilling of the mine area beneath the subject development to limit the need for regular observation and (2) that access to the mine be maintained in the event of future need of observation.